Information Before Destination…

 Many a vacation has been ruined by the unanticipated “potholes” in the roads of travel.

-Did you know that when traveling by road to Mexico, if you do not declare personal items at the “Merchandise to Declare” lane at the first checkpoint (items such as cell phones, CD’s, cameras, computers, etc.), that these items could be seized (as well as your vehicle) for attempted smuggling?
-Are you aware of the dangers of rip currents (and how to spot them) that pose a danger to swimmers on many oceans and large lake beaches worldwide?
-Would you know how to swim out of a rip current if you get caught in one?
+Did you know that when traveling by road to Mexico, if you do not declare personal items at the “Merchandise to Declare” lane at the first checkpoint (items such as cell phones, CDs, cameras, computers, etc.), these items could be seized (as well as your vehicle) for attempted smuggling?

-The articles on Know Before You Go: Traveling the U.S. and Abroad, will step you through the different phases of travel guidelines.
+The articles on “Know Before You Go: Traveling the U.S. and Abroad” will guide you through the different phases of travel guidelines.
 It will include planning and packing for your trip and provide you with resources on how to stay healthy and safe, avoid jet lag, and much more.
 You’ll be informed on how to avoid scams (such as criminals that use children to distract tourists) and how to protect yourself from typical crimes (pickpocketing, computer or cell phone hacking, and more).

 Stumbling upon the unexpected should become a treasured memory — not the culprit that ruins your trip.

-Stepping outside the good ol’ U.S.A. means leaving behind any preconceived ideas that all countries are the same, and that they offer the same conveniences that you are accustomed to.
+Stepping outside the good ol’ U.S.A. means leaving behind any preconceived ideas that all countries are the same and that they offer the same conveniences that you are accustomed to.
 Each country has its own set of laws, customs, language, currency, electrical and cell phone requirements, and more.

 While at an international corporation (and as a traveler myself), it was my responsibility to stay within the budget and ensure the safety and health of our employees.
 I let experience and research be my guide.
 I wrote corporate travel manuals, researched countries and their entry/exit requirements, established travel and medical insurance plans, and provided assistance to employees facing hardships abroad.
 We had corporate travelers who experienced medical emergencies, injuries, car accidents, were victims of crime, and even an unlawful arrest.